chaoss/metrics/README.md

 [CHAOSS Growth, Maturity, Decline Workgroup](https://github.com/chaoss/wg-gmd)

-These workgroups create focus areas of metrics in specific ways.
-Through thes WGs, we can inform the metrics by questioning how to capture (or not caputure) particular metrics.
-At the same time, the WGs help inform software by questioning how we can deploy particular metrics.
+Through thes WGs, we can inform the metrics by questioning how to capture and deploy (or not) particular metrics.

 ## How to Contribute and Participate to the CHAOSS Project